TheProdigyLeague/REF_MOD/README.md

 Default: `[]`

 An array of absolute, native paths to directory dependencies that should be watched by webpack for changes.

-Context dependencies can also be added using [`loaderContext.addContextDependency(directory: string)`](https://webpack.js.org/api/loaders/#thisaddcontextdependency).

 ### `buildDependencies`